petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-sorting.md

 1. Check "Use as Default Sorting" to set it as the default sorting option.

-   !!! note
-       When multiple sorting options are marked as default, only the most recently marked option is used as the default.

 1. (Optional) Use the *drag icon* (![Drag icon](../../../images/icon-drag.png)) to reorder the sorting options.

    ![Use the drag icon to reorder the sorting options.](./data-set-view-sorting/images/02.png)

-Once the sorting options are configured, you can see them in a Data Set fragment.

-The default sorting option appears at the top, and the data set is sorted automatically using this option.
+Once the sorting options are configured, you can see them in a Data Set fragment where the data set is sorted automatically using the default sorting option.

 Open *the Order dropdown* to choose other sorting options and specify whether the items are ordered in ascending or descending order.